smart48/laravel-exact-online/README.md

-22/05/2020: We've archived this package as it was originally intended to be used inside a project and scratch our own itch.
-We haven't touched our updated it since.
-It's archived for the people who use(d) it.
-Feel free to fork and re-release this in case you want to actively develop and support this package.
+06/08/2020: PendoNL archived [this package](https://github.com/PendoNL/laravel-exact-online) as it was originally intended to be used inside a project and scratch our own itch.
+Smart48 decided to revive it.

 # Laravel Exact Online
 This package is a Laravel wrapper around the Exact Online PHP API by Picqer